Moto Guzzi: 1921–1966: Origins

-1967–1973 – SEIMM years
+1967–1973: SEIMM years

 In February 1967, SEIMM (Società Esercizio Industrie Moto Meccaniche), a state-controlled receiver, took ownership of Moto Guzzi.
 The SEIMM oversight saw Moto Guzzi adapting to a cultural shift away from motorcycles to automobiles.
 The company focused on popular lightweight mopeds including the Dingo and Trotter – and the 125 cc Stornello motorcycle.
 Also during the SEIMM years, Guzzi developed the 90° V twin engine, designed by Giulio Cesare Carcano, which would become iconic of Moto Guzzi.

 Though Moto Guzzi has employed engines of myriad configurations, none has come to symbolize the company more than the air-cooled 90° V-twin with a longitudinal crankshaft orientation and the engine's transverse cylinder heads projecting prominently on either side of the bike.
 The original V-twin was designed in the early 1960s by engineer Giulio Cesare Carcano, designer of the DOHC V8 Grand Prix racer.
 The air-cooled, longitudinal crankshaft, transverse cylinder, pushrod V-twin began life with 700 cc displacement and 45 hp – designed to win a competition sponsored by the Italian government for a new police bike.
 The sturdy shaft-drive, air-cooled V-twin won, giving Moto Guzzi renewed competitiveness.
 This 1967 Moto Guzzi V7 with the original Carcano engine has been continuously developed into the 1,200 cc, 80 hp versions.
 Lino Tonti redesigned the motor for the 1971 Moto Guzzi V7 Sport.
 This engine is the basis of the 750 cc, 1,100 cc and 1,200 cc Guzzi engines.
-The longitudinal crankshaft and orientation of the engine create a slight gyroscope effect, with a slightly asymmetrical behavior in turns.
+As is the case in any other vehicle with longitudinal crankshaft and orientation of the engine there is a slight gyroscope effect, with a slightly asymmetrical behavior in turns.